pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

 ## Caching and Guards Overview

-TorchDynamo operates through caching modified (by TorchDynamo) user bytecode.
-When we receive a frame for evaluation, we check if the **objects referenced in the frame have changed** in certain ways, and if not, we read the previously (or already) modified user bytecode to evaluate it.
-The detail of how we do this will be saved for a later writeup.
-Instead, we will focus on how we can identify wether or not the **objects referenced in the frame have changed**.
+TorchDynamo operates through caching transformed (by TorchDynamo) user bytecode.
+When we receive a frame for evaluation, we check if the **objects referenced in the frame have changed** in certain ways, and if not, we read the previously transformed user bytecode to evaluate it.
+The details of how we do this will be saved for a later writeup.
+Instead, we will focus on how we can identify whether or not the **objects referenced in the frame have changed**.
 This is a critical piece of functionality in TorchDynamo, because it drives the entire invalidation lifecycle.
 We refer to this functionality as **guards**.

 At a very high level, the vastly oversimplified TLDR flow is this: